frankie-2nfro-com/football_match_outcome_prediction/README.md

 ### Scrape data of matches that haven't taken place for making predictions

 All data for predition is in the folder called "Predict".
-And here is the code for saving the whole data into a single csv (results_for_prediction.csv)
+And here is the code for loading the data and combine with the pkl files:

 ```python
 # load all directory as league name list